 Contact me: (my name, just as it appears in the url) @gmail.com

-To purchasers at bookstores: All distribution has been limited to Amazon stores.
+To purchasers at bookstores: All distribution has been limited to Amazon stores to keep costs low.
 Teachers who wish to use these commentaries in class may purchase the books from Amazon or ask their students to purchase the paperbacks themselves and use the free pdf files until their books arrive.

 I have been writing these commentaries out of a heartfelt belief that we Classicists do an excellent job preparing Greek and Latin undergraduates to read for the first 4 years of their adult life and a very poor job encouraging them to develop reading habits for the next 56.